-Policy Ref Local Plan Policy Policy Objective Trigger for Action Potential Action or Contingency Monitoring Indicator Data Source cycle network Lack of progress securing improvements to metro and rail network schemes within it Explore opportunities to address under-delivery including accessing additional funding sources CC3 City Centre Accessibility and Movement Sets out principles for interventions that address accessibility and movement issues in Sunderland City Centre.
-Failure to develop a coherent strategy Lack of progress of specific schemes identified through policy Significant increase in traffic flow through the city centre Lack of progress extending the cycle network Significant decrease in number of cycle trips and travel by sustainable modes Significant decrease in the number of parking spaces in car parks around the ring road Lack of delivery of the bus strategy Lack of delivery of improvements to public transport facilities Review of City Centre specific policies Review of the Infrastructure Delivery Plan and the schemes within it Progress delivering the identified schemes Road traffic accidents and road safety levels within the city centre Air quality within the city centre SCC monitoring data Nexus/LTP monitoring Rights of Way Improvement Plan Tyne & Wear Traffic & Accident Data Unit (TADU) CC4 Port of Sunderland Sets out principles to enable the Port to develop as an international gateway for freight.
-When the local road network cannot support further development of the Port Inappropriate waterside developments sterilising land Maximise use of rail accessReview of policies Port usage (tonnage of exports/imports) SCC monitoring data Port of Sunderland annual reports CC5 Local Road Network Sets out the principles on which major highway infrastructure schemes will be developed to support wider policies in the Local Plan When the local network is not capable of supporting the scale of development Review of the Infrastructure Development Plan and Local Transport Plan Traffic flows monitoring (vehicular and cycling) Road traffic accidents SCC monitoring data Planning applications Transport modelling Tyne & Wear Traffic & Accident Data Unit (TADU) CC6 New Development and Transport Sets out the criteria and supporting information require to assess a planning application When the local network is not capable of supporting the scale of development Review of the Infrastructure Development Plan and Local Transport Plan Traffic flows monitoring (vehicular and cycling) Road traffic accidents Travel Plans approved and implemented Provision of cycle parking/storage spaces Provision of electric vehicle charging points SCC monitoring data Planning applications Rights of Way Improvement Plan (ROWIP)
+Policy Ref CSDP Policy Policy Objective Trigger for Action Potential Action or Contingency Monitoring Indicator Data Source Lack of progress securing improvements to metro and rail network Explore opportunities to address under-delivery including accessing additional funding sources Cycle counts ST1 Urban Core accessibility and movement Sets out principles for interventions that address accessibility and movement issues in Sunderland Urban Core.
+Failure to develop a coherent strategy Lack of progress of specific schemes identified through policy Significant increase in traffic flow through the city centre Lack of progress extending the cycle network Significant decrease in number of cycle trips and travel by sustainable modes Significant decrease in the number of parking spaces in car parks around the ring road Lack of delivery of the bus strategy Lack of delivery of improvements to public transport facilities Review of Urban Core specific policies Review of the Infrastructure Delivery Plan and the schemes within it Progress delivering the identified schemes Road traffic accidents and road safety levels within the city centre Air quality within the city centre Number of parking spaces in car parks around the ring road lost.
+SCC monitoring data Nexus/LTP monitoring Rights of Way Improvement Plan Tyne & Wear Traffic & Accident Data Unit (TADU) Traffic counts Cycle counts ST2 Local Road Network Sets out the principles on which major highway infrastructure schemes will be developed to support wider policies in the Local Plan When the local network is not capable of supporting the scale of development Review of the Infrastructure Development Plan and Local Transport Plan Traffic flows monitoring (vehicular and cycling) Road traffic accidents SCC monitoring data Planning applications Transport modelling Tyne & Wear Traffic & Accident Data Unit (TADU) ST3 Development and Transport Sets out the criteria and supporting information require to assess a planning application When the local network is not capable of supporting the scale of development Review of the Infrastructure Development Plan and Local Transport Plan Traffic flows monitoring (vehicular and cycling) Road traffic accidents Travel Plans approved and implemented Provision of cycle parking/storage spaces Provision of electric vehicle charging points SCC monitoring data Planning applications Rights of Way Improvement Plan (ROWIP) Minerals S · · · · · · · · · · · · · · · · · · · SP11 Mineral Extraction Sets out the criteria that will be used to assess applications for mineral extraction Significant number of applications approved contrary to policy leading to loss of potential mineral resources Increase in flood risk and surface water flooding Identification of reason for under-performance and/or under-delivery Review of evidence base Review objectives of the Number of permissions granted contrary to policy Flood risk and surface water flooding Capacity of permitted SCC and regional/sub- regional monitoring data Planning applications Minerals operators Local Aggregates